nodexeus/blockvisor/babel_api/rhai_plugin_guide.md

 - `file_write(path, content)` - Write binary `content` (BLOB) into node filesystem.
 Use `to_blob` if you want to store simple string.
 - `file_read(path)` - Read binary content (BLOB) from node filesystem.
 Use `as_string` if you expect simple string.
 - `DATA_DRIVE_MOUNT_POINT` - Globally available constant, containing absolute path to directory where data drive is mounted.
-- `BLOCKCHAIN_DATA_PATH` - Globally available constant, containing absolute path to directory where blockchain data are stored.
+- `PROTOCOL_DATA_PATH` - Globally available constant, containing absolute path to directory where protocol data are stored.
-  This is the path, where blockchain data archives are downloaded to, and where are uploaded from.
+  This is the path, where protocol data archives are downloaded to, and where are uploaded from.

 ### HttpResponse